East Fork Scott River Restoration

 Project Description

-Big Mill Creek is a tributary to the East Fork of the Scott River, which consistently generates some of the largest return of wild coho in the entire state.
+The Scott River consistently generates some of the largest returns of wild coho salmon in the entire state.
 However, habitat for coho within the Scott River basin has been degraded by numerous human threats, including legacy mining, grazing, and agricultural water diversions.
-This project will restore fish passage to critical cold-water over-summering habitat for juvenile salmon and steelhead.
+This project to restore the East Fork Scott River will increase habitat complexity, reconnect floodplains, and restore fish passage to critical cold-water over-summering habitat for juvenile salmon and steelhead.
 The project is also critically important in the context of salmon recovery throughout the larger Mid-Klamath Basin.
-Four Klamath dams are scheduled to be removed in 2023/2024 which will improve water quality in the mainstem Klamath River, reduce disease and increase the number of returning adults looking for suitable habitat conditions in historic spawning and rearing streams.
+Four Klamath dams were removed in 2024, improving water quality in the mainstem Klamath River, reducing disease, and increasing the number of returning adults looking for suitable habitat conditions in historic spawning and rearing streams.
 Spawning and rearing tributaries to the Klamath, like the Scott River, act as salmon nurseries for the entire basin.

 Project Partners: